How our first date was interrupted by my food allergies

 Our first date was at Noodles & Company.
 Not the most romantic venue, but we were college students, and the concept was so fun to us.
 Neither of us being American and the place feels so American, eh!
-Also, I had eaten there once before, and it was successful.
+Also, I had eaten there once before, so it seemed like an easy choice.
 As usual, I told them about my food allergies, which they marked on my receipt.
 We even talked about how cool it was to see them state my allergies so clearly.

 What happened next is a lesson for everyone with anaphylaxis on what not to do.

 I had allergic reactions before, so I took Benadryl, and we decided to head back to the dorm room.
 Nothing seemed to get better, I was itchy, my throat was swelling, and I was losing my voice.
 Signs of an anaphylactic reaction!!!!

 I was in slight denial since all the reactions I’d experienced in the past I always threw up.
 Vomiting was one of the symptoms that to me said ALLERGIC REACTION.
 It was not the case this time.
 And seriously this was not how I wanted our first date to go! 😕